The Succulent Plant Page goes to

 • Genera may be grouped quite differently for show purposes, especially caudiciforms.

 • Taxonomy is often controversial, changing frequently.
-This page attempts to follow the APG II system incorporating recent molecular analysis, but APG III (2009) has already changed many things.
+This page attempts to follow the APG II system incorporating recent molecular analysis, but APG III (2009) has already changed many things and APG III terminology may be seen in some places.

 go to top Asparagales